 Finding a leak in the shell side causes a huge impact on the plant as it breaks the vacuum.
 In such a configuration, the collar bolts must be used.

 Despite the illustrated advantages of the use of the collar bolts, there is a debate about the disadvantages as it might be a cause for trouble instead of enhancing the exchanger’s maintainability.
 In the following section, the main advantages and disadvantages of the use of collar bolts are summarized.

 Advantages of the use of collar bolts

-The main objective and advantage of the collar bolts is the better maintainability considering that each time the channel removed, the bundle shall be removed for replacing the gasket between the tube sheet and shell to avoid leakage after pressurizing the exchanger.
+The main objective and advantage of the collar bolts is better maintainability considering that each time the channel is removed, the bundle shall be removed for replacing the gasket between the tube sheet and shell to avoid leakage after pressurizing the exchanger.
 Bundle gasket replacement is time-consuming and increases MTTR (Mean Time To Repair/Restore).

 Disadvantages of the use of the collar bolts

 - Some field experience showed that it is nonmandatory to remove the bundle if the channel is removed.
 This opinion is built on some special experience in using cam profile gaskets and the application of initial proper stress to reach the desired gasket stress.

 - In case of using tapped holes and the bolts get stuck and the attendance for the holes machining and replacement of the bolts would be time-consuming and might be beyond the readiness of the maintenance crew for the task.

 - Marking or stamping of the collar bolts has to be adequate to avoid misleading the maintenance crew otherwise, they may remove collar bolts by mistake.

 - Relative higher cost due to the bigger tube sheet size and the aching required for the bolt holes in the tube sheet.